LagoVista/docs/Messaging/Parsing/Overview.md

 For HTTP sources such as REST or SOAP, these are the [HTTP Headers](ParsingFromHeader.md) that come along with the message.
 For other transport types, additional data may be available.
 See documentation about the particular listener you are using.

 #### Query String
-This is primarily used for REST-based protocols but can be used to extract values from a [query string](ParsingFromQueryString.md) using key value pairs.
+This is primarily used for REST-based protocols but can be used to extract values from a [Query String](ParsingFromQueryString.md) using key value pairs.

 #### Topics
-For pub/sub protocols, messages can be identified by [topics](ParsingFromTopic.md).
+For pub/sub protocols, messages can be identified by [Topics](ParsingFromTopic.md).

 #### Path
 In addition to the server and port number being available in your message, if the message also specifies a resource address such as https://mydomain.coom/device/run/2342, the /device/run/2342 can be used to populate the message content.